 - Cords – We bought a couple of these, and they stack and travel great!

 Magma nesting pot set – Ok RVers … these right here will change you!
-We had the hardest time making this purchase because of the price, and after 5 years on the road, I couldn’t be happier with these pans.
+We had the hardest time making this purchase because of the price, and after six years on the road, I couldn’t be happier with these pans.
 My only complaint is they didn’t somehow incorporate a pancake pan.
-Ha Ha Keep in mind, there are several options so purchase the ones best for your cooking style.
+Ha Ha Keep in mind, that there are several options, so purchase the ones best for your cooking style.
 The ones we got were the exact link I sent.
 They are the non-stick ones.
-These are the best pans we’ve ever owned, and take up such a small amount of space.
+These are the best pans we’ve ever owned and take up such a small amount of space.
+2022 update – We are still using this same set.
+We cook at home every night, and they are fantastic!

-De-humidifier – I never would have thought I needed this!
+De-humidifier – I would never have thought I needed this!
 Never!
 Our goals were to spend our time in 70* year-round.
-Well, the first time it rained for 5 days straight, our pictures were falling off the wall and we had so much moisture on the inside of our windows, it was literally dripping.
+Well, the first time it rained for five days straight, our pictures were falling off the wall, and we had so much moisture on the inside of our windows, that it was literally dripping.
 Of everything we bought for our RV, this was one of the top things I have enjoyed having.
-It really makes living in a small space more comfortable when it’s humid outside.
+It makes living in a small space more comfortable when it’s humid outside.
 This is the one we bought.
 It works very well and has been very easy to store when we aren’t using it.
 You may not need one this large, but we have the room for it.
 There are much smaller options out there.

 Foldable step stool – I’m short!
 I always need an extra 11 inches!